LaboratoryOpticsBiosciences/FLUTE/README.md

   </a>

   <p align="center">
-    An exploration tool for FLIM data
+    An exploration tool for Fluorescence Lifetime Microscopy (FLIM) data
     <br />
     <a href="https://github.com/DaleLOB/FLUTE"><strong>Explore the docs »</strong></a>
     <br />